Combat Hair Loss with PRP (Platelet Rich Plasma Therapy)

 The field of “Anti-Aging & Regenerative Medicine” is expanding rapidly, and one of the newer technologies to come from this area of medicine is platelet rich plasma – PRP Therapy.
 It has been used for over a decade in orthopedic applications and is what Star Athletes are using to treat joint injuries.
-Apparently, it is also what Peyton Manning used to help heal his neck injury before his record-breaking season as a quarterback in the NFL.

 Hair Restoration in combination with PRP has seen a dramatic increase in the past few years.

 The Hair Restoration industry has discovered the positive benefits of this form of regenerative medicine.
 Platelets are small disk-shaped cells within your blood that are rich with high concentrations of several growth factors.
-The platelets can be thought of the “quarterbacks” of the healing processes in your body.
-They can encourage the healing response, and play a vital role in healing by releasing multiple growth factors (found within the platelet rich plasma).
+The platelets can be thought of as the “quarterbacks” of the healing processes in your body.
+They can encourage the healing response, and play a vital role in healing by releasing multiple growth factors (found within the platelet rich plasma)Traction Alopecia

-Not only does it have a healing effect when injuries occur but is also used in various anti-aging procedures (Vampire-Procedures).
+Not only does it have a healing effect when injuries occur but are also used in various anti-aging procedures (Vampire-Procedures).
 Micro-Needling and Injections to the face and neck (with PRP) are performed to increase circulation and stimulate collagen production.

 What about Traction Alopecia?
 Can PRP Therapy help?

-PRP Therapy & Hair Transplant
+PRP Therapy & Neograft Hair Transplant

 How Does PRP Therapy Work?